 Copy article link

-SSL stands for Secure Sockets Layer, and it refers to a protocol for encrypting and securing communications that take place on the Internet.
+SSL stands for Secure Sockets Layer, and it refers to a protocol for encrypting, securing, and authenticating communications that take place on the Internet.
 Although SSL was replaced by an updated protocol called TLS (Transport Layer Security) some time ago, "SSL" is still a commonly used term for this technology.

 The main use case for SSL/TLS is securing communications between a client and a server, but it can also secure email, VoIP, and other communications over unsecured networks.

 These are the essential principles to grasp for understanding how SSL/TLS works: